riesacassano/Scramble_Music/readme.md

 ## Analysis order

-Data processing scripts (described above, stored in `analysis/data_processing/`) need to be run prior to any of the analysis notebooks described below.
+Data processing scripts (described above) need to be run prior to any of the analysis notebooks described below.

-Each analysis notebook (`.Rmd` files) are meant to stand on their own, so they can be run in any order.
-However, for E3, `E3_alignment.Rmd` uses the output of `E3_compute_precision_sensitivity.ipynb`.
-The output of `E3_compute_precision_sensitivity.ipynb` is called `alignment.csv`.
+Each analysis notebook (`.Rmd` files) is meant to stand on its own, so they can be run in any order.
+However, `E3_alignment.Rmd` uses the output of `E3_compute_precision_sensitivity.ipynb`.
+Also, the output of `E3_compute_precision_sensitivity.ipynb` is called `alignment.csv`.
 Because samples are randomly generated for the null distribution, there may be some variability in exact alignment values. `alignment_original.csv` contains the alignment values that we originally computed and reported in the paper.

 The order of analysis in the paper is:
 - `E1_memory.Rmd`